Right Arrow

 • Incident reduction rate: Measure percentage decrease in OSHA recordables

-• Response time improvement: Track time from incident detection to resolution
+• Response time enhancement: Track time from incident detection to resolution

 • Compliance percentage: Monitor PPE compliance rates across all sites